-1. To enhance the quality of life in Swartz Creek by encouraging the conservation of natural amenities such as water bodies, floodplains, open space, wetlands, and woodlots
+1. To enhance the quality of life in Swartz Creek by encouraging the conservation of natural amenities such as water bodies, floodplains, open space,

-2. To enhance the limited amount of these amenities and make public access available to land adjacent to the Swartz Creek
+- wetlands, and woodlots - 2.
+To enhance the limited amount of these amenities and make public access available to land adjacent to the Swartz Creek

-- 1. Link natural features and open space areas to create a 'greenway' or system of natural corridors and connect the features and areas with pathways. - 2.
-Require detailed natural resource inventories and documentation of key features that will be protected and managed with large development proposals. - 3.
+- 1. Link natural features and open space areas to create a 'greenway' or system of natural corridors and connect the features and areas with pathways. - Require detailed natural resource inventories and documentation of key features that will be protected and managed with large development proposals. - 3.
 Educate landowners and developers on the importance of conserving natural areas and environmental conservation practices that contribute to natural systems.

-- 4. Encourage land stewardship by private landowners or donations to a conservancy or land trust organization in cases where public ownership is not feasible or practical. - 5.
-Discourage land uses that have a risk of pollution from locating adjacent to significant natural features. - 6.
-Protect the quality of waterways from damaging erosion, overuse and harmful impacts of development. - 7.
+- 4. In areas where acquisition is not feasible, the city should encourage land stewardship by private landowners, or donations to a conservancy or land trust organization. - 5.
+Discourage land uses that have a risk of pollution from locating adjacent to significant natural features. - Protect the quality of waterways from damaging erosion, overuse and harmful impacts of development. - 7.
 Work with developers to identify natural features and incorporate them into proposals that retain their ability to function as part of the natural system. - 8.
 Require development within or adjacent to areas of significant natural features to be at a density and of a design that minimizes impacts and can promote human interaction. - 9.
 Set higher development standards or flexible/creative zoning for areas with significant natural features so development is more sensitive to the surrounding environment.